sd9829/leetcode_practice/README.md

-# leetcode_practice
+# Leetcode Practice
-My solutions to the leetcode problems
+My solutions to the leetcode problems.
+Some of them are inspired by solutions found online.
+Most of them are in Python but some are done in Java as well as Python.